In addition it contains the class canvas.clip which allows clipping of the output.

 Determine the file type (EPS, PS, or PDF) from the file extension of filename and call the corresponding write method with the given arguments arg and kwargs.

 This method pipes the content of a canvas to the ghostscript interpreter to generate other output formats.
-The output is returned by means of a python file object.
-As this file object is generated from a pipe, it is not seekable by default.
-To make it seekable, enable the seekable flag. device specifies a ghostscript output device by a string.
+The output is returned by means of a python BytesIO object. device specifies a ghostscript output device by a string.
 Depending on the ghostscript configuration "png16", "png16m", "png256", "png48", "pngalpha", "pnggray", "pngmono", "jpeg", and "jpeggray" might be available among others.
 See the output of gs --help and the ghostscript documentation for more information.

-resolution specifies the resolution in dpi (dots per inch). gscmd is the command to be used to invoke ghostscript. gsoptions is an option string passed to the ghostscript interpreter. textalphabits and graphicsalphabits are convenient parameters to set the TextAlphaBits and GraphicsAlphaBits options of ghostscript.
+resolution specifies the resolution in dpi (dots per inch). gs is the name of the ghostscript executable. gsoptions is a list of additional options passed to the ghostscript interpreter. textalphabits and graphicsalphabits are convenient parameters to set the TextAlphaBits and GraphicsAlphaBits options of ghostscript.
 The addition of these options can be skipped by setting their values to None. ciecolor adds the -dUseCIEColor flag to improve the CMYK to RGB color conversion. input can be either "eps" or "pdf" to select the input type to be passed to ghostscript (note slightly different features available in the different input types regarding e.g. epsfile inclusion and transparency).

 kwargs are passed to the writeEPSfile() method (not counting the file parameter), which is used to generate the input for ghostscript.
 By that you gain access to the document.page constructor arguments.